Modern architecture and urbanism; Cultural landscape of colonialism; British empire; Postcolonial and critical theory.

 Ph.D.
 University of California, Berkeley

 Swati Chattopadhyay is an architect and architectural historian specializing in modern architecture and urbanism, and the cultural landscape of the British empire.
-Her awards include a Guggenheim Fellowship, two fellowships from the American Institute of Indian Studies, a J. Paul Getty Fellowship, a National Science Foundation Grant, a Fellowship from the Swedish Collegium for Advanced Study, a Distinguished Visiting Fellowship from Queen Mary, University of London, a Birkbeck Institute for the Humanities Fellowship, University of London, and the Society of Architectural Historian's Founder's Award.
-She has served as a director of the Subaltern-Popular Workshop, a University of California Multi-campus Research Group, and as the editor of the Journal of the Society of Architectural Historians (JSAH).
+Her awards include a Guggenheim Fellowship, three fellowships from the American Institute of Indian Studies, a J. Paul Getty Fellowship, a National Science Foundation Grant, a Fellowship from the Swedish Collegium for Advanced Study, a Distinguished Visiting Fellowship from Queen Mary, University of London, a Birkbeck Institute for the Humanities Fellowship, University of London, and the Society of Architectural Historian's Founder's Award.
+She is a Founding Editor of PLATFORM, and has served as a director of the Subaltern-Popular Workshop, a University of California Multi-campus Research Group, and as the editor of the Journal of the Society of Architectural Historians (JSAH).
+In 2018 she was named as a Fellow of the Society of Architectural Historians for a lifetime of significant contributions to the field.
 She is the author of Representing Calcutta: Modernity, Nationalism, and the Colonial Uncanny (Routledge, 2005; paperback 2006), and Unlearning the City: Infrastructure in a New Optical Field (Minnesota, 2012).
-She has co-edited two books with Jeremy White: City Halls and Civic Materialism: Towards a Global History of Urban Public Space (London: Routledge, 2014) and Critical Approaches to Contemporary Architecture (New York: Taylor and Francis, 2019, forthcoming).
-In 2018 she was named as a Fellow of the Society of Architectural Historians for a lifetime of significant contributions to the field.
+She has co-edited two books with Jeremy White: City Halls and Civic Materialism: Towards a Global History of Urban Public Space (Routledge, 2014) and Routledge Companion to Critical Approaches to Contemporary Architecture (Taylor and Francis, 2019).
+Her next monograph titled Small Spaces: Recasting the Architecture of Empire is forthcoming from Bloomsbury Academic Press.